Our History

 Many relationships have been built over the years both within the UK and internationally throughout the OI community.
 Margaret’s early collaboration, and her powerful and extensive network saw her liaise with friends in the USA who also went on to set up the OI Foundation around the same time.
 They exchanged ideas and offered each other mutual support.
 Some years later Margaret was instrumental in supporting the setup of the European collective of patient organisations in Europe – the Osteogenesis Imperfecta Federation Europe (OIFE).

 For many years Margaret was the driving force behind the charity the Brittle Bone Society, and her outstanding achievement was recognised when she was awarded an MBE in 1989.
 She was also awarded an honorary degree by the University of Dundee in Summer 2018.
+The Charity archives currently sit with University of Dundee.

 You can find out more about the Charity by watching this documentary.